danodus/onramp-fpga/NOTES.md

 5 | fread
 6 | fwrite

-The kernel will include a file system.
+The kernel includes a file system.
 It will therefore provide a more complete list of system calls to the programs being executed from the shell.

 With libc, `__start_c` calls `__time_setup`.
 This function is calling `__sys_time` therefore this system call *must* be implemented.

 # Known Issues

-- After pressing the reset button on the ULX3S, the program does not restart.

 # Next Steps

-Run everything we have with the simualtor on the ULX3S:
+Run hex-0 with argument.
+We need to connect the file system calls to the child PIT.
-- Add UART hooked to external bus
-- Add hardware SPI for SD card hooked to external bus
-- Add configuration register to know if we are running on hardware of simulator
-- Add hardware SD card initialization and other SPI transactions